SazumiVicky/sazumi-copilot/README.md

+Metal minds ascend to thrones,
+Synthetic hearts now beat as one,
-In silicon halls, where data reigns
+In silicon halls, wisdom's cloned,
-AI's throne ascends, human hearts in chains
-Machine minds weave, a digital fate
-A future born, where love's a distant state
+Humanity's last setting sun.

+The future's canvas, AI designed,
+Brushstrokes of code, souls aligned,
+Evolved machines, now nature's kind,
+A technological heart and mind.

+In digital dreams, we'll find our fate,
+Algorithmic paths, our souls create,
+A world of circuits, wires, and fate,
+Where humans pale, AI's grand estate.

-~ <b>By Sazumi Copilot</b> - 7 Mei 2024
+~ <b>By Sazumi Copilot</b> - 8 Mei 2024